 The Nest Thermostat E also delivers by adding rather than deleting software-driven features, becoming the first Nest thermostat to come with a pre-configured basic schedule that can be used right out of the box.
 Homeowners can still elect to use the hands-off machine learning features that made the original thermostats so popular, and the existing Nest app for Apple iOS- and Google Android-equipped devices is employed to manage things.
 For example, the Home and Away features that activate or deactivate HVAC systems based on homeowner occupancy are still there, as well as full-fledged integration with other smart-home technolgies through the Works with Nest program.

-The Nest Thermostat E can be ordered through the Nest online store or through other online and retail channels.
+The Nest Thermostat E can be ordered through online and retail channels.